awolski/awolski.github.io/_books/atomic-habits.md

 The Polgar sisters: world champion chess prodigies.

 "The customs and practices of life in society sweep us along."
-Michel do Montaigne.
+Michel de Montaigne.

 We soak up the qualities and practices of those around us...
 One of the most effective things you can do to build better habits is to join a culture where your desired behaviour is the normal behaviour.